 - Current and/or past employer(s)

-- Business ownership/registration information (e.g., whether an individual has some ownership interest in and/or is an officer of a corporation or other business entity)
+- Business or organization ownership, directorship, officership, management, and/or registration information (e.g., whether an individual has some ownership interest in and/or is an officer or director of a corporation, some other business entity, or a nonprofit organization)

 - Military service information

 - Membership in and/or affiliation with guilds, trade unions, labor unions, and/or other professional organizations and/or groups

 - Professional and/or business certification(s), license(s), and/or permit(s)

 - Training, continuing education, professional development, career goals, and/or professional aspirations